 Here are seven tips and tricks on growing lettuce—so that your garden space yields the maximum harvest!

-Lettuce is best when it is young and tender.
+- Lettuce is best when it is young and tender.
 As it ages, it gets bitter.
-So I get a mix (there are many, but I especially like Johnny’s Allstar Lettuce Mix) and I plant it every ten to fourteen days.
+So I get a mix (there are many, but I especially like Johnny’s Allstar Lettuce Mix).

-I prepare the soil by adding my usual mix of additives (kelp meal, azomite powder and old compost or manure) then fluffing up the bed by either turning it or loosening it with a broadfork.
+- Prepare the soil with some additives (kelp meal, azomite powder and old compost or manure) then fluff up the bed by either turning it or loosening it with a broadfork.

-Lettuce comes up fairly quickly.
+- Lettuce comes up fairly quickly—sprouts appear within a week!
 They often need to be thinned before they are big enough to eat, but the chickens love the tiny samples.
 As they get bigger, we eat the thinnings.
 They are so tender and sweet!